 OSHA Code of Federal Regulations and OSHA Standards

 Construction, Agriculture, Maritime, and General industries are closely monitored by OSHA.
 The OSHA workplace safety standards and code of regulations require companies to strictly follow methods to ensure the safety of workers from hazards.
-Each industry has specific standards to comply to OSHA, but overall, an industry must make efforts to protect employees from danger.
+Each industry has specific standards to comply with OSHA, but overall, the industry must make efforts to protect employees from danger.

 Here are a few examples of OSHA standards: